 Bottom line

-While these facts and statistics are interesting and useful as guidelines, it’s important to remember that these are only averages and not reflective of your needs and financial situation.
+While these facts and statistics are interesting and useful as guidelines, it's important to remember that they are only averages and may not reflect your needs and financial situation.

-While you may have $100,000 in savings, you'll fall short of what you need if you plan to travel more or care for your parents during retirement.
+While you may have $100,000 in savings, you'll fall short of what you need to get ahead financially if you plan to travel more or care for your parents during retirement.

 Pay more attention to your progress than comparisons to others.
 Having more than other Gen Xers won't help you achieve your financial goals.